ayocord-js/tg-text-formatter/Readme.md

 ## Ways to using

-There are two ways how you can use
+There are two ways how you can use this library

 <ol>
     <li>Using classes</li>